 Starting The Tour

 Everyone soon finds his or her favorite and not-so-favorite attractions in the Magic Kingdom .
-Be open-minded and adventuresome.
 Our personal experience and research indicate that each visitor differs on which attraction is most enjoyable.
 Don't dismiss a ride or show until after you have tried it (the exception to this is Stitch's Great Escape, which is lowest rated attraction by our readers in all of Walt Disney World.

 Take advantage of what Disney does best: the fantasy adventures of Splash Mountain and The Haunted Mansion and the various audio-animatronic (talking robots) attractions, including The Hall of Presidents and Pirates of the Caribbean.
 Don't burn daylight browsing the shops unless you plan to spend a minimum of two and a half days at the Magic Kingdom , and even then wait until midday or later.
 Minimize the time you spend on midway-type rides; you probably have something similar near your hometown.
 (Don't, however, mistake Space Mountain and Big Thunder Mountain Railroad as amusement park rides.
 They may be roller coasters, but they're pure Disney genius.)

-Eat a good breakfast early, and avoid lines at eateries by snacking during the day on food from vendors, of better yet, from your fannypack.
+Eat a good breakfast early, and avoid lines at eateries by snacking during the day on food from vendors, of better yet, bring your own snacks.
 Except for the Be Our Guest restaurant, fare at most Magic Kingdom eateries is on a par with Subway or McDonald's.